SatoriCyber/satori-cli/README.md

 If the credentials already exist, the CLI tool loads them from the cache.
 If the credentials do not already exist then they are invoked and authenticated.

 #### Supported Tools
-The Satori CLI supports psql
+The Satori CLI supports psql, dbt, mongosh

 #### Arguments
  - `--no-persist` - Does not persist the credentials to the cache.